zodb/relstorage/README.txt

 Plone uses the ``plone.recipe.zope2instance`` Buildout recipe to generate zope.conf, so the easiest way to configure RelStorage in a Plone site is to set the ``rel-storage`` parameter in ``buildout.cfg``.
-The ``rel-storage`` parameter contains settings separated by newlines, with these values:
+The ``rel-storage`` parameter contains options separated by newlines, with these values:

     * ``type``: any database type supported (``postgresql``, ``mysql``,